JamesWenlock/AmbiVerbSC/README.md

 A description of AmbiVerbSC's inner workings can be found on the AmbiVerbSC tutorial page in the help browser.
 Parameter details can be found in the class help file.

-[Click this link](http://doc.sccode.org/Tutorials/Mark_Polishook_tutorial/04_Help.html) for more information on SuperCollider Help
+[Follow this link](http://doc.sccode.org/Tutorials/Mark_Polishook_tutorial/04_Help.html) for more information on SuperCollider Help

 ## Built With